 The duration of stay depends on your nationality.

-- If you are from Myanmar, you can stay in Thailand for 14 days with a visa-exempt stamp.
+- If you are from Myanmar, you can stay in Thailand for 45 days with a visa-exempt stamp.

-- Check Wikipedia for a full list of countries that can enter Thailand without having to make a visa.
+Check Wikipedia for a full list of countries that can enter Thailand without having to make a visa.

 Visa on Arrival

-If you’re from one of the countries on the left in the this chart then you’re eligible for a 15-day visa on arrival when you travel to Thailand by air.
+If you’re from one of the countries on the left in this chart, then you’re eligible for a 15-day visa on arrival when you travel to Thailand by air.
 To qualify for a visa on arrival, you must show proof of onward travel dated no later than 15 days from the date you enter Thailand.

 Bus, train, or van tickets with no fixed return date are not considered proof of onward travel.